-Meanwhile, “vehicle” means any motor vehicle…or trailer designed for use with a motor vehicle…whether or not it is self-propelled, operated on rails or propelled by electric power obtained from overhead wires.
-In short, any car, truck motorcycle, trolly, or train.1
+Meanwhile, “vehicle” means any motor vehicle – or trailer designed for use with a motor vehicle – whether or not it is self-propelled, operated on rails or propelled by electric power obtained from overhead wires.
+In short, any

-Defendants who are charged with maliciously or wantonly discharging a firearm often face additional related charges.
-Henderson criminal defense attorney Michael Becker gives an example of how this can happen:
+If you are charged with maliciously or wantonly discharging a firearm, you will likely face additional related charges.

 The most effective defenses to Nevada firearm discharge charges depend on the circumstances of the individual case.
-But common defense strategies include the following:
+Common defense strategies include the following:

-- No maliciousness or wantonness: NRS 202.287 applies only if the defendant shot the gun wantonly or willfully.
-If the defendant acted only negligently or accidentally, then he/she is not guilty of wantonly or maliciously shooting a gun from a car or building.
-Henderson criminal defense attorney Neil Shouse provides an illustration:
+- No maliciousness or wantonness: NRS 202.287 applies only if you shot the gun wantonly or willfully.
+If you acted only negligently or accidentally, then you are not guilty of this offense.

-Example: Ted is at his desk in his Las Vegas home cleaning his guns.
-Suddenly he has a seizure, causing his finger to pull the trigger.
-Neighbors report the gunshots, and the Las Vegas Metropolitan Police show up and book Ted at Clark County Detention Center for wantonly shooting a gun from his home.
-But if Ted’s attorney can show that the shooting was only an accident due to the seizure, the criminal charges should not stand.
+Example: Ted is cleaning his guns at home when he has a seizure, causing his finger to pull the trigger.
+Neighbors report the gunshots, and Ted gets booked for wantonly shooting a gun from his home.
+Though if Ted’s attorney can show that the shooting was only an accident due to the seizure, the criminal charges should not stand.

-- Self-defense.
-Shooting a gun from any location is not a crime as long as the defendant was acting in accordance with Nevada self-defense laws.
-If the defense attorney can show that the defendant was in reasonable fear of being killed or severely injured, then the D.A. should drop the gun charges.
+- Self-defense: Shooting a gun from any location is not a crime as long as you were acting in accordance with Nevada self-defense laws.
+If your defense attorney can show that you were in reasonable fear of being killed or severely injured, then the D.A. should drop the gun charges.

-- Hunting.
-Hunters may fire guns from cars or structures as long as they are abiding by NRS 503.010(2).
-See our article on Nevada hunting laws.
+- Hunting: If you are hunting, you may fire guns from cars or structures as long as you are abiding by NRS 503.010(2).

-- Peace officers: Cops may shoot weapons from any location while they are engaged in the performance of their official duties.
+- Peace officers: If you are a law enforcement officer, you may shoot weapons from any location while you are engaged in the performance of your official duties.

 - Legal exceptions: Firing guns from a car or building is not a crime if done legally in the course of a lawful business, event or activity.
 An example may be at a licensed shooting range.